I Have Nothing (TV series): Filming

-Principal photography for the unscripted six episode series began on locations in the Greater Toronto area and Edmonton in October 2022 and wrapped in mid-November 2022.
+Principal photography for the unscripted six-episode series began on locations in the Greater Toronto area and Edmonton in October 2022 and wrapped in mid-November 2022.
 The series finale was filmed at CAA Centre in Brampton.

 Music

 The series shows Taylor struggling to clear the song rights to the 1993 Houston single "I Have Nothing" that she wants Gordeeva and Pelletier to perform to.
-The Whitney Estate agreed for Taylor to use the song but it took a while to get the publishers onboard, and the final paperwork was not signed till after filming was completed.
+The Whitney Estate agreed for Taylor to use the song but it took a while to get the publishers on board, and the final paperwork was not signed till after filming was completed.

 Release

 I Have Nothing was screened at the Toronto edition of the annual Just for Laughs comedy festival on September 23, 2023, followed by a panel discussion with Taylor, Mae Martin, Sandra Bezic and Kurt Browning.
 Later that evening, all six episodes were released on Crave in Canada.
 The series premiered on CTV in Canada on September 29, 2023 and on Peacock in the U.S. on February 4, 2025.